jbpion/log4mssql/README.md

 This framework is an attempt to mirror some of the capabilities found in the Apache Project's popular log4net framework in Microsoft SQL Server's T-SQL language.
 The framework uses a similar XML configuration to log4net which can be set as a default, defined for the scope of a session, or defined ad hoc.
 A developer, primarily of stored procedures, can create logging statements and then change how messages are layed out and handled without changing any code.

 # Installation
-Run the log4mssql_install.sql file in the database context where you want to install the framework.
+Run the log4mssql_install.sql file from the Build folder in the database context where you want to install the framework.

 # Usage
 The logging stored procedures reflect log4net's log object methods of Debug, Info, Warn, Error, and Fatal.
 To define a logging statement you provide the message and the logger name.
 For example: